HamzaAhmed42/SpeedVerse5.0/Content/UltraDynamicSky/Blueprints/README.txt

 To use these settings, first check "Apply Interior Adjustments" in the Interior Adjustments category.
 Then, make your changes to the settings below, which modify various properties of the sky when inside an interior.
 Note, the interior adjustments can only test and respond to the player camera's location at runtime, so you'll need to play the level to see the effects.
+You can also place the UDS_Occlusion_Volume actor, found in Blueprints/Occlusion, to force specific spaces to be fully occluded and always apply the interior adjustments.
+Note the setting on UDS for "Occlusion Sampling Mode" which determines if occlusion is determined by the traces for collision, the occlusion volumes, or both.
 -----
 TRIGGERING EVENTS AT SUNRISE AND SUNSET
 -----